TanGentleman/nardini-online/README.md

 RunFasta provides a simple, accessible interface for running **NARDINI** - a powerful tool for analyzing Intrinsically Disordered Regions (IDRs) in proteins.
 Built with Modal and FastAPI, it offers both a user-friendly Jupyter notebook interface and a REST API for programmatic access.

-## 🔬 What is NARDINI?

-NARDINI is a statistical analysis tool developed by Cohan et al. that uncovers non-random binary patterns within sequences of intrinsically disordered proteins.
-It conducts statistical analysis of **amino acid patterning** within IDRs, helping researchers understand protein structure and function.

 ## 🚀 Features

 ### ⚡ High Performance